WWOOF Australia has added new and improved search pages available at

 Gender: Female

-Skills I Want to Learn: Organic Practices, Permaculture/Biodynamics, Regenerative Agriculture, Gardening, Propagating, Composting, Soil conservation, Mulching, Animal Care, Beekeeping, Dairy, Fencing, Building, Natural building methods, Tool making, Using and caring for tools, Mechanical, Wild food foraging, Bread Making, Wine making, Off-grid living skills, Environmental recovery/regeneration work, Disaster Recovery assistance (for visa extensions)
+Skills I Want to Learn: Organic Practices, Permaculture/Biodynamics, Biodynamics practices and techniques, Regenerative Agriculture, Syntropic farming, Gardening, Propagating, Composting, Soil conservation, Pruning, Animal Care, Beekeeping, Natural building methods, Preserving food, Wild food foraging, Fermenting food, Bread Making, Wine making, Marketing produce, Off-grid living skills, Environmental recovery/regeneration work

 WWOOF Australia acknowledges the Traditional owners of the land on which we work.
 We honour the ongoing cultural & spiritual connections, heritage, customs & beliefs of Aboriginal people & pay respect to Elders past, present and emerging.